kmt5422/todo-list/README.md

 Improvements:
 - I need to be able to better understand how to properly implement an event system
 - The renderer module could use some work.
+- Change the entire layout of the project
+  - Find a style to stick with